dotintent/FlutterBleLib/REFERENCE.md

     bool allowDuplicates,
   });
 ```
-Returns a stream of objects containg advertisemnt data of the peripheral and the peripheral itself.
+Returns a stream of objects containing advertisement data of the peripheral and the peripheral itself.
 `scanMode` and `callbackType` are Android-specific.
 [More information in Android documentation](https://developer.android.com/reference/android/bluetooth/le/ScanSettings)
 `allowDuplicates` is iOS-specific.
 [More information in iOS documentation](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerscanoptionallowduplicateskey)
 `uuids` is used to filter peripherals to only return those containing services with specified UUIDs.